GUARDIANSHIP

 Cultural Recognition

-In certain contexts, the Maison may invite Guardians to lend selected works for public presentation or institutional placement.
-These opportunities are extended with discretion, and always framed within the values of preservation and cultural relevance.
-When a composition is presented beyond the private domain, its Guardian remains acknowledged in all archival and curatorial materials.
+In select instances, Guardians may be invited to lend works for institutional placement or cultural presentation.
+These invitations are extended with discretion and framed within the values of preservation and symbolic relevance.
+When a work is shared publicly, its Guardian remains formally acknowledged in all curatorial documentation.

 A Lasting Engagement